 “The mind needs exercise as much as the body.” — John Morgan

-We know that exercising the body is good for our overall health and wellness.
-But, we forget that the mind needs its own type of exercise in order to be healthy.
-If we learn to exercise the mind, then we can increase our cognitive abilities.
+We know that exercising the body is good for our health and wellness.
+But we forget that the mind needs exercise to be healthy.
+If we learn to exercise the mind, we can increase our cognitive abilities.
 We need these skills more than ever in our modern world.